 Some clinical sites may require proof of vaccinations and insurance.
 Students are responsible for providing the requisite vaccination information and documentation to an affiliate site if required.
-If a student cannot meet the affiliate site requirements, a new site placement cannot be guaranteed for the same dates, potentially delaying graduation.
+If a student cannot meet the affiliate site requirements, a new site placement cannot be guaranteed for the same dates, potentially delaying graduation at the student's own expense.